-- proportion of 3:1

-- The doctoral level courses taken outside.

-WMU DWS program are to be considered transferable only when the content of the course is the same as or similar.
+- 1. Up to 12 semester credits - 2.
+The doctoral level courses taken at ATS member schools - 3.
+The doctoral level courses taken outside WMU DWS program are to be considered transferable only when the content of the course is the same as or similar.

 This program is an integrated program of a master's degree and a doctoral degree.
 Students enrolled in the integrated program focus on the master's program first and then they can start the doctoral class at the last semester of the master program.
-Two courses are waived for the graduation requirements of the master degree.
+Two courses are waived for the graduation requirements of the master's degree.
 However, Biblical Theology, Systematic Theology, Spiritual Formation and Discipline, and Leadership Development cannot be waived.
 Other detailed transfer credit regulations must be followed.

-If the doctoral course work is completed but the thesis is not yet completed, students must register for Dissertation Continuation (1 Unit) each semester.
+If the doctoral course work is completed but the dissertation is not yet completed, students must register for Dissertation Continuation (1 Unit) each semester.
 Student who did not register for the continuation must pay the unpaid amount of fee when they want to continue dissertation later.